jyyulab/ScreenBEAM2/docs/docs/Tutorial1.md

 TargetMouse.sg2| AAAACACATACGTCTGTGAG | Cwc12
 TargetMouse.sg3| AAAACCGAGCACCATCAATG | Lck2

-The `Metadata.csv` file would be like:
+The `Metadata.csv` file would be like, and the sampleLabel should be unique.

 sampleID|group|replicates|sampleLabel|fastqFile
 |:-------:|:----:|:---------:|:----------:|:-------:|